-She served as President, Past President, and Board of Director At-Large (2017-2020) for the American Association of Family & Consumer Sciences (AAFCS), and certified in Family & Consumer Sciences and as a Personal Family & Finance Educator by AAFCS.
+Miller served as President, Past President, and Board of Director At-Large (2017-2020) for the American Association of Family & Consumer Sciences (AAFCS).
+She is also certified in Family & Consumer Sciences and as a Personal Family & Finance Educator by AAFCS.
 Her research interests include:

 - determining and measuring the quality of work-based learning opportunities provided in secondary FCS programs;

 - teacher efficacy in the implementation of the critical science approach in secondary FCS curriculum; and

 - integration of globally competency curriculum tools and resources for FCS teachers in a teacher preparation program.

 Ph.D. in Family and Consumer Sciences Education, Texas Tech University, 2015